ProjectsUCSC/YelpSA/README.md

 # YelpSA
-To perform sentence level sentimental analysis on reviews to generate restaurant ratings .
+To perform sentence level sentimental analysis on reviews to generate restaurant ratings.

 #Algorithms  Implemented
 1. Multinomial Logistic Regression
 2. Multinomial Naive Bayes (with Laplacian Smoothening)
-3. Ensemble Classifier of 1. and 2.
+3. Ensemble Classifier of 1 and 2

 #Data